oniani/covid-19-chatbot/README.md

 ## Dataset

-The dataset is the initial _Commercial use subset_ taken from [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) and consists of 9000 scholarly articles.
+The dataset is the initial _commercial use subset_ taken from [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) and consists of 9000 scholarly articles.